-- the commercial performance of Oxtellar XR, Trokendi XR, or any of our product candidates that receive marketing approval; - plans for, progress in and results from clinical trials of our product candidates generally; - FDA or international regulatory actions, including actions on regulatory applications for any of our product candidates; - announcements of new products, services or technologies, commercial relationships, acquisitions or other events by us or our competitors; - market conditions in the pharmaceutical and biotechnology sectors;
+- the commercial performance of Oxtellar XR, Trokendi XR, or any of our product candidates that receive marketing approval; - filing of ANDAs by generic companies seeking approval to market generic versions of our products; - plans for, progress in and results from clinical trials of our product candidates generally; - FDA or international regulatory actions, including actions on regulatory applications for any of our product candidates; - announcements of new products, services or technologies, commercial relationships, acquisitions or other events by us or our competitors; - market conditions in the pharmaceutical and biotechnology sectors; - fluctuations in stock market prices and trading volumes of similar companies; - fluctuations in stock market prices for the U.S. stock market; - variations in our quarterly operating results; - changes in accounting principles; - litigation or public concern about the safety of our potential products; - actual and anticipated fluctuations in our quarterly operating results; - deviations in our operating results from the estimates of securities analysts;

-- fluctuations in stock market prices and trading volumes of similar companies; - variations in our quarterly operating results; - changes in accounting principles; - litigation or public concern about the safety of our potential products; - actual and anticipated fluctuations in our quarterly operating results; - deviations in our operating results from the estimates of securities analysts; - additions or departures of key personnel; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - any third-party coverage and reimbursement policies for our product candidates, and - discussion of us or our stock price in the financial or scientific press or in online investor communities.
+- additions or departures of key personnel; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - any third-party coverage and reimbursement policies for our product candidates, and - discussion of us or our stock price in the financial or scientific press or in online investor communities.